SLawson/pdp11/testing/readme.txt

   To use the test script:

     1) Make sure you have the entire testing folder pulled
-    2) Open "config.ini"
-    3) Look for the "executable =" line in the [PATHS] section (line 29)
-    4) After the equals sign, enter the complete absolute path to the executable your compiler outputs
-    5) Run the script: "python3 ./validate.py"
+    2) Create output directories:

-    Our program cannot create folders to dump files into, so the output paths must exist before running the test.
+         Our program cannot create folders to dump files into, so the output paths must be manually created before running the test.
 Your /testing/output directory should contain the following subdirectories:
             ConditionalBranches
             ConditionCode
             DoubleOperand
             Other
             SingleOperand
             System
             AddressingModes
             SubroutineCall
+    3) Open "config.ini"
+    4) Look for the "executable =" line in the [PATHS] section (line 29)
+    5) After the equals sign, enter the complete absolute path to the executable your compiler outputs
+    6) Run the script: "python3 ./validate.py"

   Possible Problems:

     If you get an error that says: "ImportError: No module named configparser" you're running the script under an